-I was born in Scotland on February 23rd 1959 and given the forenames Ian Richard and (of all things) Peregrine – in honour of the falcons that swooped and hunted near my childhood home (that’s why my Blog is called Peregrine!)
-My parents sent me to Millfield School in Somerset to knock some sense in!
-From there it was straight to work – first in farming (I eventually ran a 250-acre arable farm), then in building and property.
+I was born in Scotland on February 23rd 1959 and christened Ian Richard and (of all things) Peregrine – in honour of the falcons that swooped and hunted near my childhood home.
+My parents sent me to Millfield School in Somerset, From there it was straight to work – first in farming (I learned to run a 250-acre arable farm), then in building and property.

 My taste for politics began when I tried (and failed) to win a seat in the European Parliament in the North East of England.
 My chances of winning were slight, but I quickly realised that meeting people and trying to find answers to their problems was my real vocation.

 I first ran for the Westminster Parliament in Torridge and West Devon (and losing is good for the soul).
 The Conservative party picked me as their candidate for Bridgwater and West Somerset within just a few months of the 2001 general election.
 I was treading warily in the footsteps of Tom King (now Lord King) who represented Bridgwater for 31 years and served in Government – latterly as Secretary of State for Defence – a hard act to follow.

 I know the area well .
 I love it and I live in it (a few miles outside Williton) These days you’ll catch me at Westminster during the week where I chair and participate in a wide range of committees.